grzesiek-galezowski/tdd-ebook/manuscript/280_Start_with_a_failing_test_mocks.md

 ## The first behavior

-As we know what class we specify, plus it only has a single method, we may as well write a Statement where we create an object and invoke this method:
+As I already know class which behaviors I need to specify, plus it only has a single method (`ApplyTo()`), I may almost blindly write a Statement where I create an object of this class and invoke the method:

 ```csharp
 [Fact] public void